 \subsection{Generalities}

 In this paper we work over an affine base, restrict to complete local rings, work over one-dimensional fibres and sometimes restrict to minimal models.
 Often these assumptions are not necessary, and are mainly made just for technical simplification of the notation and exposition.
-We explain in Appendix \ref{gen appendix} how to modify the above theory to overcome some of these restrictions, and we outline questions and conjectures for when $R$ is not Gorenstein, including flips and other aspects of the MMP.
+In Appendix \ref{gen appendix} we outline questions and conjectures for when $R$ is not Gorenstein, including flips and other aspects of the MMP.